gmedeiros-dev/gmedeiros-dev/README.md

 - 👨‍🎨 Front-end Developer in training.

+- 👨‍💼 I'm 19 years old and I live in Brazil

 - 👨‍💻 I currently working in the information technology department in the Brazilian Army.

 - 👨‍🎓 Graduating in Analysis and Systems Development